NichiporukRoman/NichiporukRoman/README.md

 Team project.
 The app is a set of mini-games on geographical topics: defining the flag of the country, knowing the fact about it, knowing the country’s territory and characteristics.
 The app provides the ability to register a user, authenticate them subsequently, and save progress in minigames, as well as games without registering without retaining progress.
 ___
-###  Looking for a back-end or mobile development internship with the possibility of further employment
+###  Looking for a back-end or mobile development internship with the possibility of further employment.
+Here you can find my <a href="https://github.com/NiCHUY/NiCHUY/blob/main/CV.pdf" target="_blank">cv</a>

 <!--
 **NiCHUY/NiCHUY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.